Qilletni/QilletniDocs/docs/quickstart/getting_started.md

 Now that you have a Qilletni program running, it's time to link a music service.
 Check out the [Spotify](spotify_integration) or [Last.Fm](lastfm_integration) pages for more info.
 If you've done that, feel tree to check out the [Language Introduction](/language/introduction) or some of the [official packages](/packages/introduction).

+For making and using packages in Qilletni, navigate to [Package Management](/packages/package_managment).